Every day I get emails from men and women troubled by partner’s past.

 Not long ago, a student in my Get Over Your Partner’s Past Fast course named Nick shared his story in a review:

-I decided to change who I was and hold on to my current girlfriend, but I needed to change the way I thought and process emotions.
+Then, I decided to change who I was and hold on to my current girlfriend.
+But, I needed to change the way I thought and process emotions.
 That’s where Zach’s course came in.

 As long as you follow the exercises and do exactly as he lays out for you in simple steps, you will beat RJ.
 I haven’t even changed who I am, just challenging my insecurities was enough to get the ball rolling.